Beetroot Dumplings – Südtirol Recipe

 uniform the beetroot dumpling mixture

-• Press the beetroot dumpling mixture well into the bottom of the bowl, cover, and refrigerate for an hour or up to two days so the flavors meld.
-(Sometimes I prepare the mixture in advance and leave it in the fridge until ready to use).
+• Press the beetroot dumpling dough firmly into the bottom of the bowl, cover, and place it in the refrigerator to rest for an hour or up to two days to allow the flavors to meld.
+(Sometimes, I prepare the mixture in advance and leave it in the fridge until ready to use).

 compact the beetroot dumpling mixture

-• After resting in the fridge, work the bread with your hands to break it down further, then add the Parmesan and breadcrumbs (or flour) necessary to achieve the right consistency.
+• After resting in the fridge, work the bread with your hands again to break it down further, then add the Parmesan and breadcrumbs (or flour) needed to achieve the right consistency.

 after resting in fridge, add Parmesan and breadcrumbs

-• With slightly wet hands, take a portion of the mixture and roll it within the palms of your hands to form the dumplings, compacting them well and giving them a round shape.
+• With slightly damp hands, take a portion of the mixture and roll it inside the palm of your hands to form the dumplings, compacting it well and giving it a round shape.

-Before forming all the dumplings, I recommend doing a cooking test as below.
+Before forming all the dumplings, I suggest doing a cooking test as below.

 With slightly wet hands, take a portion of the mixture and roll it within the palms to form the dumplings.
 Continue until the mixture is used up, keeping a round shape.

-• Arrange the beetroot dumplings on a surface, keeping them slightly apart.
+• Place the beetroot dumplings on a surface, leaving them slightly spaced apart.

 COOKING TEST